The Power of Music at Universities

 Here’s how this works.

-Jimmy Dunne takes the school songs (could be the Alma Mater, Fight Song, or University Anthem) and re-imagine and re-record them.
+Jimmy Dunne takes the school songs (could be the Alma Mater, Fight Song, or University Anthem) and re-imagines and re-records them.
 It might be bringing the university band into the studio near the university — and layering the track.
 It might be recording the Alma Mater with the best vocal group on campus in a studio — and creating an entire production around it.
 It might be starting from scratch.
 It might be engaging a famous alumni music artist — to sing the vocals.

 After that, the next step is recording a number of instrumental versions in every style imaginable, (heroic, contemporary, heartfelt, driving, etc.) at every length.
 Some at 4 minutes.
 Some at 4 seconds.